It’s ‘Azad’ – ‘Free‘.

 Pakistan spilt from ‘Hindu’ India, on purportedly religious grounds, to have a homeland where India’s ‘Muslims’ were free from “Hindu” persecution and inequality.
 We are still looking for these Hindu demons, as Muslims commit equally egregious crimes against other Muslims?

 Years later, the elite decided to become strong allies of Communist ‘Godless’ China, ceding and selling bits of Pakistan-administered-Kashmir to curry favour with their new ‘atheist’ friends.
 They got these lands for free so they didn’t lose sleep from giving them away.
-Of course, Pakistanis want to defend Muslims everywhere, in particular the ‘Palestinians’, but they seem to be unfamiliar with how ethnic ‘turkic’ Muslims are persecuted in Xinjiang Province suffering at the hands of communist China.
+India, on the other hand, has fought wars with China to retain these lands as formally belonging to Kashmir State.
+Of course, Pakistanis want to defend Muslims everywhere in their natural homelands against the non-Muslim aggressor, in particular the ‘Palestinians’.
+But there seems to be complete silence on how ethnic ‘turkic’ Muslims are being persecuted in Xinjiang Province, China, suffering at the hands of communist officials.
 Many Pakistanis profess their love for the Turkish Turks, but they seem to have less love for the Muslim Turkic Uyghurs being oppressed by their Chinese allies.

 Not even a peep about this maltreatment!